horychen/ACMSimPy/README.md

 # ACMSimPy
-AC Machine Simulation in Python
+AC Machine Simulation in Python (Accelerated with Numba)